breadchris/btstack-fuzz/blog/hci_l2cap.md

 ## Attack Surface
 * Not a whole lot going on since this layer is just in charge of talking to a controller and passing data along to higher levels
 * ECC attack for MiTM (TODO: Link)
+* What is interesting about the attack surface is that for each protocol, Android has a server and a client.
+For example, the Android phone can receive and parse SDP packets, as well as send them to a device it is in the process of connecting to.
+While we would typically need to find some triggering condition to have the client issue requests from us and parse their response, this is an interesting attack surface as it might be less likely developers will think about the security of parsing the response from the server.
+As we will see in the various protocol client applications, this was indeed the case.

 ## Stack Implementations
 Scapy: https://sourcegraph.com/github.com/secdev/scapy/-/blob/scapy/layers/bluetooth.py#L155